 On July 23, 1945, his mother received this telegram.

 “THE SECRETARY OF WAR DEEPLY REGRETS TO INFORM YOU THAT YOUR SON PVT JOHNSON BERNARD W WAS KILLED IN ACTION IN THE PACIFIC AREA 15 DECEMBER 44 WHILE BEING TRANSPORTED ABOARD A JAPANESE VESSELL=

 CONFIRMING LETTER FOLLOWS=

-Since not all the POWs died on December 15, two additional letters were sent to families correcting the dates of death.
-After the war, Pvt.
-Bernard Johnson’s name was placed on the Tablets of the Missing at the American Military Cemetery at Manila.
-His parents also had a headstone placed at Saint Elizabeth Cemetery, Wellsville, Ohio.
+Since not all the POWs died on December 15th, two additional letters were sent to families correcting or confirming the dates of death as information became available.
+His parents on October 13, 1945, had a memorial mass for Bernard at St. Catherine Catholic Church and had a headstone placed at St. Elizabeth Cemetery in Wellsville, Ohio.
+Pvt.
+Bernard Johnson’s name was also placed on the Walls of the Missing at the American Military Cemetery in Manila.